CodeAlloc/NHXDB/README.md

 # Features currently supported

-  - _Loging in/Creating of Database_
+  - _Logging in/Creating of Database_
   - _Deleting a Database_
   - _Backing up of Database in its own archive format, .NHX_
   - _Restoring the Database via the same .NHX file_